Marchand’s OT goal lifts Bruins over Avalanche 2-1

 MacKinnon’s perfectly-timed exit from the penalty box during a Bruins power play midway through the period resulted in a breakaway, but he hesitated and jammed the puck against Halak’s blocker.

 Moore nearly scored another when he dumped the puck into the Avs’ zone, only to have it take a wild bounce off the glass and zip past an unsuspecting Varlamov with 24.1 seconds left in the second.
-Moore stared in disbelief as the referees waved it off, saying the puck went out of play after hitting the curved glass next to Boston’s bench.
+The referees waved it off, saying the puck went out of play after hitting the curved glass next to Boston’s bench.

-NOTES: Colorado had won four straight against the Bruins and was 12-2-1 in its previous 15 games in Boston. .
-Boston RW David Pastrnak’s seven-game points streak (four goals, seven assists) was snapped. .
-Avalanche D Ian Cole (upper body) was sidelined a second straight game after his hit on Washington’s Evgeny Kuznetsov on Thursday evoked a bloody fight with Capitals RW Tom Wilson. .
-Bruins D Matt Grzelcyk (lower body) was out for a second straight game, but will skate Monday and could return Tuesday against Chicago. .
-Colorado D Mark Barberio (head) missed his sixth game in a row and C Vladislav Kamenev (shoulder) his 25th. .
-Boston D Steven Kampfer re-joined Providence of the AHL on a conditional loan before the game.
+NOTES: Boston improved to 8-1-2 in the second of back-to-back games this season.
+Colorado dropped to 3-3-2. ...
+The Avs had won four straight against the Bruins and were 12-2-1 in their previous 15 games in Boston. ...
+Bruins RW David Pastrnak’s seven-game points streak (four goals, seven assists) was snapped. ...
+Avalanche D Ian Cole (upper body) was sidelined a second straight game after his hit on Washington’s Evgeny Kuznetsov on Thursday evoked a bloody fight with Capitals RW Tom Wilson. ...
+Boston D Matt Grzelcyk (lower body) was out for a second straight game but will skate Monday and could return Tuesday against Chicago. ...
+Colorado D Mark Barberio (head) missed his sixth game in a row and C Vladislav Kamenev (shoulder) his 25th. ...
+Bruins D Steven Kampfer re-joined Providence of the AHL on a conditional loan before the game.

 UP NEXT